ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_rn.md

-# New and Modified Features: Auto-Play
+# New and Modified Features: Autoplay